berkcan25/Turkish-Bomb-Party-Game/README.md

 - **Word Knowledge**: Expand and renew your vocabulary with thousands of words!
 - **Turn Timer**: A countdown timer starts when a new syllable is displayed, ends game when it reaches zero.
 - **Scoring System**: Players earn points for correctly guessed words, and you can compare scores locally.
 - **Lives**: Stay in the game with lives that can be refilled by collecting all of the letters!
 Acquire letters buy using them in your guesses.
+But be careful, the game ends when you lose all of your lives!
 - **Interactive User Interface**: The game provides feedback to players on their actions, including helpful tips to improve performance and improve vocabulary.

 ## Getting Started